Warrant Officer Prerequisites and Duty Description

 - Must possess a sustained and demonstrated level of technical and leadership competency as supported by rater and senior rater comments on NCOERs.

-- Must have a baccalaureate degree from an accredited institution.
-(Degree requirement may be waived to 60 semester hours by CID command assuming applicant is otherwise qualified.)
+- Must have a minimum of a baccalaureate degree from an accredited institution.
+(Degree requirement may be waived to 90 semester hours by CID command assuming the applicant is otherwise qualified.)

 - Must have a Top Secret clearance based on a Single Scope Background Investigation (SSBI).

 - Must have letter of endorsement from Detachment Commander (Company Level).

 - Must have letter of endorsement from Battalion Commander.

 - Must have letter of endorsement from Group Commanders (Brigade Level)